YongliHe23/SequenceExamples-GE/pge2/README.md

 where `major` indicates incompabitibility with previous versions, typically due to changes in the .pge file format.

-The following is a list of compatible versions of the PulCeq MATLAB toolbox and the pge2 interpreter, starting with the latest (and recommended) version:
+The following is a list of mutually compatible versions of the pge2 interpreter and the PulCeq MATLAB toolbox, starting with the latest (and recommended) version:

 | pge2 (tv7) | Compatible with:   | Comments |